-- Click OK in the Edit template window to save changes.
+- Click Save in the editor window to save changes.

-Here is a list of macros to choose from and a description of what they can do:
+Here is a list of macros to choose from and descriptions of what they can do

 ~%ATTACHFILE=C:\Program Files\Add-in Express\AddIns\Template Phrases for Microsoft Outlook\readme.txt

-- ~%WHAT_TO_ENTER[field label] macro prompts you to enter the necessary value every time you insert a template into the Outlook message.
-E.g. if you insert ~%WHAT_TO_ENTER [Name] into the template, each time you paste it you'll see a dialog box that will let you enter the name.
+- ~%WHAT_TO_ENTER[field label] macro prompts you to enter the necessary value every time you insert a template into an Outlook message.
+For instance, if you insert ~%WHAT_TO_ENTER [Name] into the template, each time you paste it you'll see a dialog box that will let you enter the name.